euler-xyz/ethereum-vault-connector/docs/specs.md

 - Nonce: A value used to prevent replaying Permit messages, and for sequencing.
 It is associated with a specific Nonce Namespace and an Address Prefix.
 The Nonce must be used sequentially within its Nonce Namespace.
 To invalidate signed Permit messages, set the Nonce for a given Nonce Namespace accordingly.
 To invalidate all the Permit messages for a given Nonce Namespace, set the Nonce to type(uint).max.
 - Permit: A functionality based on the EIP-712 typed data message allowing arbitrary signed calldata execution on the EVC on behalf of the signer (Account Owner or Account Operator) of the message.
 It is useful for implementing "gasless" transactions.
 - Call: A functionality allowing to execute arbitrary calldata on an arbitrary contract with Account and Vault Status Checks deferred.
 In case the target contract is msg.sender, the caller MAY specify any Account address to be set in the Execution Context.
 In case the target contract is not msg.sender, only the Account Owner or Account Operator are allowed to to execute arbitrary calldata on behalf of the specified Account.
-- Impersonate: A functionality allowing an enabled Controller Vault to execute an arbitrary calldata on any of the enabled Collateral Vaults on behalf of the specified Account while Account and Vault Status Checks are deferred.
-The Controller Vault must be the only enabled Controller Vault for the Account in order to be able to impersonate the Account.
-Impersonation is useful for liquidation flows.
+- ControlCollateral: A functionality allowing an enabled Controller Vault to execute an arbitrary calldata on any of the enabled Collateral Vaults on behalf of the specified Account while Account and Vault Status Checks are deferred.
+The Controller Vault must be the only enabled Controller Vault for the Account in order to be able to control collateral.
+This functionality is useful for liquidation flows.
 - Batch: A list of operations that are executed atomically one by one with Account and Vault Status Checks deferred.
 - Simulation: An entry point into the EVC that allows for simulating the execution of a batch without modifying the state.
 It is useful for inspecting the outcome of a batch before executing it.
 - Account Status Check: A functionality implemented by Vaults to enforce Account solvency.
 Vaults MUST expose a special function that will receive an Account address and this Account's list of enabled Collateral Vaults in order to determine the Account's liquidity status.
-Account status is checked immediately or is deferred until the end of the top-level Checks-deferrable Call.
+Account status is checked immediately or is deferred until the end of the outermost Checks-deferrable Call.
 Account Status Check deferral allows for a transient violation of the Account solvency.
 - Vault Status Check: A functionality implemented by Vaults to enforce Vault constraints (i.e. supply/borrow caps).
 Vaults MAY expose a special function that implements necessary checks in order to determine acceptable state of the Vault.
-Vault status is checked immediately or is deferred until the end of the top-level Checks-deferrable Call.
+Vault status is checked immediately or is deferred until the end of the outermost Checks-deferrable Call.
 Vault Status Check deferral allows for a transient violation of the Vault constraints.
-- Checks-deferrable Call: Any of the function calls that defers the Account and Vault Status Checks, namely: Call, Impersonate, or Batch call.
+- Checks-deferrable Call: Any of the function calls that defers the Account and Vault Status Checks, namely: Call, ControlCollateral, or Batch call.
 Checks-deferrable Calls can be nested.
-- Checks Deferral: A functionality allowing to defer Account and Vault Status Checks until the end of the top-level Checks-deferrable Call.
+- Checks Deferral: A functionality allowing to defer Account and Vault Status Checks until the end of the outermost Checks-deferrable Call.
 This allows for a transient violation of the Account solvency or Vault constraints.
 - Execution Context: A data structure maintained by the EVC which holds information about current execution state.
-It tracks the Checks-deferrable Calls depth, currently authenticated Account address on behalf of which current operation is being performed, a flag indicating whether the Account/Vault Status Checks are in progress, a flag indicating whether the Impersonate is in progress, a flag indicating whether an Account Operator is currently operating on behalf of the Account and a flag indicating whether the Simulation is in progress.
+It tracks the currently authenticated Account address on behalf of which current operation is being performed, a flag indicating whether the Checks are deferred, a flag indicating whether the Account/Vault Status Checks are in progress, a flag indicating whether the ControlCollateral is in progress, a flag indicating whether an Account Operator is currently operating on behalf of the Account and a flag indicating whether the Simulation is in progress.

 ## Ethereum Vault Connector Specification